HumayunBA/TechStore/README.md

 ## Main Page <a name="main-page"></a>

-*The main page contains the vertical list of phones which you can add to the shopping card by clicking "Lägg till i kundvagnen" button.*
+*The main page contains the vertical list of phones which you can add to the shopping cart by clicking "Lägg till i kundvagnen" button.*

 ## Log In